neams-th-coe/cardinal/doc/content/tutorials/cht2.md

   id=fluid_mesh
   caption=Mesh for the fluid portions of the 7-pin bare [!ac](SFR) bundle

-Again, note that the meshes do not need to share nodes between the fluid and solid boundaries through which [!ac](CHT) coupling will be performed - interpolations using MOOSE's [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) handle any differences in the mesh.
+Note that the meshes do not need to share nodes between the fluid and solid boundaries through which [!ac](CHT) coupling will be performed - interpolations using MOOSE's [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) handle any differences in the mesh.

-!alert note
-The nekRS mesh, `sfr_7pin.re2`, is a large file - you will need to unzip the mesh file, `sfr_7pin.re2.zip` by running `unzip sfr_7pin.re2.zip`.

 ## CHT Coupling

-In this section, nekRS and MOOSE are coupled for [!ac](CHT) between the sodium coolant and the solid pincells and duct.
+In this section, NekRS and MOOSE are coupled for [!ac](CHT) between the sodium coolant and the solid pincells and duct.
 All input files are present in the `tutorials/sfr_7pin` directory.